 CHRIS: And that is outstanding.
 And I think it's really interesting, because we've worked with a lot of clients over the years.
 They run into challenges with some of the different systems that they're using and the different tools.
 They typically get painted into a corner, if you will, and then can't necessarily customize everything.
 So I think that's really powerful.

-Now, obviously, one of the main things that we're doing here is, we're enabling invoicing and we're making a payment hub, a self-service portal.
+Now, obviously, one of the main things that we're doing here is, we're enabling invoicing and we're making an integrated payment hub, a self-service portal.
 So let's talk a little bit about invoicing.
 Tell me about some of the issues there and what we've implemented so that folks can address those for their clients.

 RON: A lot of times, what ends up happening is, these manufacturing companies spend a lot of money—and it could be B2B, it could be D2C, it doesn't really matter—but when they go to send and ship these units out, these units can cost five bucks.
 They can cost $500,000.
 They want to capture those funds.